 The filament wire is maintained at a constant temperature and when the gas density changes and thereby thermal conductivity changes the energy required to maintain the wire changes accordingly.
 Consequently, the voltage supply to the Wheatstone bridge becomes vacuum pressure dependent and the measured bridge voltage can be converted to a pressure value.

 The Pirani gauge measures the thermal conductivity of the gas and therefore the measurement is dependent of the gas properties.

-The first commercially available MEMS sensor based heat-loss Pirani transducer was introduced in 1993 by the Danish company Wenzel Instruments.
+In 1993 the first commercially available MEMS sensor based heat-loss Pirani transducer was introduced by the Danish start-up company Wenzel Instruments.